telerik/winforms-docs/controls/gridview/filtering/filterexpressionchanged-event.md

 ---
 title: FilterExpressionChanged Event
-page_title: FilterExpressionChanged Event | RadGridView
+page_title: FilterExpressionChanged Event - WinForms GridView Control
-description: This event is the only place where you can access the final filtering expression as a string.
+description: WinForms GridView offers specific event which is the only place where you can access the final filtering expression as a string.
 slug: winforms/gridview/filtering/filterexpressionchanged-event
 tags: filterexpressionchanged,event
 published: True